TRACERS: Overview

+History

 On 20 June 2019, NASA announced that PUNCH and TRACERS were the winning candidates to become the next missions in the agency's Small Explorer program.
 On 29 September 2023 NASA Launch Services Program selected SpaceX's Falcon 9 rocket to provide the launch service for TRACERS launch through the Venture-Class Acquisition of Dedicated and Rideshare (VADR) program.

-TRACERS was launched on July 23, 2025 at 18:13 UTC from Vandenberg Space Force Base in California.
+TRACERS was launched on 23 July 2025 at 18:13 UTC from Vandenberg Space Force Base in California.
 Both Space Vehicles 1 and 2 were successfully deployed at T+01:35:02 and T+01:39:37.
 Instruments will slowly be activated throughout the following weeks.

-On July 25, 2025, NASA announced that commissioning of the TRACERS spacecraft would be paused as teams investigate why "routine adjustments to the power subsystem" did not achieve the "desired results" on one of the two satellites.
+On 25 July 2025, NASA announced that commissioning of the TRACERS spacecraft would be paused as teams investigate why "routine adjustments to the power subsystem" did not achieve the "desired results" on one of the two satellites.

-On September 11, 2025, NASA has confirmed that communication has been restored with SV1, one of two TRACERS satellites, that had a power subsystem problem two days after launch.
+On 11 September 2025, NASA has confirmed that communication has been restored with SV1, one of two TRACERS satellites, that had a power subsystem problem two days after launch.
 The other spacecraft, SV2, completed post-launch commissioning without issue.